vr000m/ConMon/README.md

 * Each is further classified as combined, inbound, outbound and background [done]
-* Additionally: can detect RTP/UDP (if no hint is available on which port the RTP is received then there are still some false-positives).
+* Additionally: can detect RTP/UDP (if no hint is available on which port the RTP is received then there are still some false-positives) [see commit [4edc460425e6fa08bc747cc3e83db792052c4d1e] for new updates].
+* STUN packets

 #### Extras (yet to be implemented)
 * IPv4 and IPv6
-* STUN packets
 * HTTP(S): port 80 and 443
 * LEDBAT: e.g., Bittorrent